 The main endoscopy unit for our Eastern services is based at the RD&E hospital and comprises five endoscopy theatres.
 A satellite endoscopy unit operates from Tiverton Hospital.
-The facilities at both locations will be expanded in 2023.
+The facilities at both locations are currently being expanded during 2023.
 The staffing includes a clinical nurse manager (matron), who oversees a large team of nursing, auxiliary and technical staff.
-ERCP and fluoroscopic procedures (3 sessions per week) are undertaken in the medical imaging (radiology) department.
+ERCP and fluoroscopic procedures (three sessions per week) are undertaken in the medical imaging (radiology) department.
 Three clinical (nurse) endoscopists work in the department with others in training to increase this number to five.

-For our Northern services, the endoscopy unit is located at NDDH and comprises 2 endoscopy rooms with plans in place to increase this to 4 rooms.
+For our Northern services, the endoscopy unit is located at NDDH and comprises two endoscopy rooms with plans in place to increase this to four rooms.
 The staffing includes a clinical nurse manager (matron), who oversees a large team of nursing, auxiliary and technical staff.
-ERCP and fluoroscopic procedures (2 sessions per week) are undertaken in the radiology department.
-One nurse endoscopist works in the department with others in training to increase this number to 3.
+ERCP and fluoroscopic procedures (two sessions per week) are undertaken in the radiology department.
+One nurse endoscopist works in the department with others in training to increase this number to three.